mondbaron/mvg/README.md

 > Our systems are used for direct customer interaction.
 The processing of our content or data by third parties requires our express consent.
 For **private, non-commercial purposes, moderate use is tolerated** without our explicit consent.
 Any form of **data mining does not constitute moderate use**.
 We reserve the right to revoke this permission in principle or in individual cases.
 Please direct any questions to: redaktion@mvg.de
 >
-> (from https://www.mvg.de/impressum.html, accessed on 15.
-Nov 2022)
+> (from https://www.mvg.de/impressum.html, accessed on 04.
+Feb 2023)

 ## Why another MVG API package?